juliesymons/juliesymons.github.io/gettingStarted/index.md

 ## Neural Network Toolkit

-More information about the Neural Network Toolkit
+More information about the Neural Network Toolkit:

-5 tutorial examples
+4 tutorial examples

+All use MNIST data.
+You may need to download from [here](http://yann.lecun.com/exdb/mnist/)  and put <there>  ../data/MNIST (check if names are correct for all 4 examples)

 1. MNISTdata.scala - ?? what does it do instructions where to down load and where to put

-2. logicstic regression (simple network to train mnist - fully connected layer)
+1. logicstic regression (simple network to train mnist - fully connected layer)
-3. dual port regression (extended to train and validate mnist)
+2. dual port regression (extended to train and validate mnist)
-4. conv net (trains mnist with convolutional neural network, with convolution, bias, max pooling relu, tanh
+3. conv net (trains mnist with convolutional neural network, with convolution, bias, max pooling relu, tanh
-5. twolayernet - is this redudnant to dual port? it has two layers (dual port has one layer)
+4. twolayernet - is this redudnant to dual port? it has two layers (dual port has one layer)

-* in each section point to good examples to look at

 ## Filtering Toolkit